Health & Wellness Director - Bench

 Applies existing guidelines and procedures to make varied decisions within a department.
 Uses sound judgment and experience to solve moderately complex problems based on precedent, example, reasonableness or a combination of these.

 Knowledge and Skills

-Possesses extensive knowledge of a distinct skill or function and a thorough understanding of the organization and work environment.
-Has working knowledge of a functional discipline.
+Possesses extensive knowledge of a distinct skill or function and desire to understand the culture and work environment.

 Physical Demands and Working Conditions

 - Use hands and fingers to handle or feel

 - Climb or balance

 - Ability to lift: up to 50 pounds

 - Requires interaction with co-workers, residents or vendors

 - Occasional weekend, evening or night work if needed to ensure shift coverage